Source Code API Discovery

 --dir <relative-path>to scan only a sub-directory of the project.

 Automate code scanning in your CI/CD pipeline.
 Every push to the configured branches triggers a scan, and discovered API endpoints are uploaded to the Levo dashboard automatically.
-The Action supports the same languages as the Docker approach (see Supported languages and frameworks).
+Two runners are supported — both invoke the same levoai/code-scanner container image and support the same languages as the Docker approach (see Supported languages and frameworks):

 Prerequisites